PeakHour is available in two different stores: the Mac Appstore and directly from us via our web site.

 How do I tell which version I have?

-Whilst both versions are almost identical from a functionality standpoint, there are a couple of key differences:
+Whilst both versions are almost identical from a functionality standpoint, there are some key differences from a licensing and upgrade perspective:

 |Mac AppStore version||Direct version|

 |Discount when upgrading from PeakHour 2?||No||Yes|

 |Licensed for use on multiple Macs||Yes||Yes - 5 devices*|

 Why do you not offer a time-limited trial in the Mac AppStore?

 Apple have so far refused to allow developers to offer a time-limited trial of their apps in the AppStore.